Our Mission

 * Emphasis on community engagement and inclusivity

-* Passion for sharing our stories with the world By fulfilling this mission, the Kashubian Cultural Institute and Polish Museum aims to become a beacon of cultural understanding, a symbol of community pride, and a catalyst for positive change in Winona and beyond.
+* Passion for sharing our stories with the world By fulfilling this mission, the Polish Cultural Center & Museum aims to become a beacon of cultural understanding, a symbol of community pride, and a catalyst for positive change in Winona and beyond.

 Board of Directors

-The Kashubian Cultural Institute & Polish Museum incorporated under the laws of the State of Minnesota on October 19, 1979.
+The Polish Cultural Center & Museum incorporated under the laws of the State of Minnesota on October 19, 1979.
 The services of our incorporating lawyer, David Davenport, were provided as a gift by Michael Pehler.
 In addition to the Rev. Paul Breza, the original Board of Directors consisted of Alice Breza, Angie Peterson, Jo Caldwell, Marianne (Rice) Morrison, and Sheila and Dennis Daly.

 The current Board of Directors consist of:

-As a Public Benefit Corporation, the Kashubian Cultural Institute & Polish Museum is not owned by anyone, but we all have a stake in the organization’s future success and its ability to provide needed programs.
+As a Public Benefit Corporation, the Polish Cultural Center & Museum is not owned by anyone, but we all have a stake in the organization’s future success and its ability to provide needed programs.
 The Board of Directors is our governing body.
 Individuals who sit on the board are responsible for overseeing the organization’s activities.
 The Board meets monthly to discuss and vote on the affairs of the organization and keeps minutes.
 It meets and proceeds under Roberts Rules of Order.

 Staff: